ntmcminn/slackbot-alfresco/README.md

 node slackbot-alfresco.js

 If all goes well, you should see the bot start up and connect to Slack.
-Add the bot you created earlier to a channel and test it out:
+Add the bot account you created earlier in Slack to a
+Slack channel and test it out:

 __@yourbotname hello__